mdbergmann/cl-gserver/README.markdown

 For each 'call' and 'cast' handlers must be implemented by subclasses.

 GServer runs at least one thread that operates on a queue to update the GServer state.
-Calls (or casts) are dispatched using either a GServer internal threadpool, or a global threadpool.
+Calls (or casts) are dispatched using either a GServer internal threadpool, or can use a global threadpool.

 ## Usage